LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

       allows for both keyboard input as well as usage of the interactive widget.

+      #### Monthpicker

+      The monthpicker is a variant of the date picker with the same characteristics and functionality.

       #### Timepicker

-      The timepicker has some slightly different charactersitics.
-It'll open the widget once the input field receives focus and the icon is merely decorational.

-      ##### On mobile devices

-      The timepicker is not well suited for mobile devices and hence it is adviced that the timepicker be repalced with a native input control on mobile devices.
+      The time picker relies on the native browser time picker which supports all the behaviour you would expect from a time picker.

-    name: Design
+  - name: Code

-  - content: >-
+    content: >-
       ## How to use